 So, if you feel like your head’s about to explode, sit down, close your eyes, and take deep breaths.
 Take as much time as you need until you feel calm and relaxed.

 Remember, the holidays are meant for us to spend time with the people we care about most and a chance to energise ourselves after a long year of working hard.
 You deserve a happy and memorable vacation.
-So, be smart, prepare, and don’t stress too much about the little things.
+So, be smart, and keep these Christmas travel tips in mind for when you set off on your journey.